Pesukei dezimra: Hodu

+Psalm 100

+Psalm 100 is the shorter prayer.
+The psalm thanks God for all the daily miracles that happen to us in total oblivion, as we are routinely in danger without even knowing it.

+Psalm 100 is omitted by Ashkenazi Jews on Shabbat, Jewish holidays, the eves of Yom Kippur and Passover, and the Chol HaMoed (intermediate days) of Passover.
+On Shabbat and Yom Tov, it is omitted because offering Thanksgiving is voluntary, and therefore is not done on days with Shabbat-like restrictions.
+On the Eve of Passover, it is omitted because during the temple service, one may not be able to finish eating the offering, which was chametz, before the time in which it was forbidden to eat chametz.
+On Passover, it is omitted because of its chametz content.
+On the Eve of Yom Kippur, it is omitted because one may not be able to finish the contents before the fast sets in.

+Sephardim still recite it on the Eves of Yom Kippur and Passover, and segment of them still recites it on Shabbat and Yom Tov.

+In the Italian rite, this Psalm is recited only on Shabbat and Yom Tov, and it is omitted during the week.

 Shabbat/Yom Tov additions

-On Shabbat, holidays of biblical origin, and - in the Eastern Ashkenazic rite also on Hoshana Rabbah - various psalms are added between Hodu and Yehi Khevod.
-The reason for additions is that no one has to rush off to work on these days, thereby allowing extra time for praise.
+On Shabbat and holidays of biblical origin (and in the Eastern Ashkenazic rite, also on Hoshana Rabba), various psalms are added between Hodu and Yehi Khevod.
+No one has to rush off to work these days, allowing extra time for praise.

 Ashkenazi Judaism includes the following psalms in the following order: 19, 33, 34, 90, 91, 135, 136, 92, and 93.

 Sephardic Judaism includes the following psalms in the following order: 103, 19, 33, 90, 91, 98, 121, 122, 123, 124, 135, 136, 92, and 93.

-On Shabbat and Yom Tov, Nishmat is inserted between the Song of the sea and the closing blessing; according to many, it is in fact an expanded version of the concluding blessing.
+On Shabbat and Jewish holidays, Nishmat is inserted between the Song of the sea and the closing blessing; according to many, it is in fact an expanded version of the concluding blessing.